1peter10/unwatermarkpdf/README.md

 # unwatermarkpdf
-A simple script to remove annoying watermarks in PDF
+A simple bash script to remove annoying watermarks in PDF on Linux or compatible systems.
+Has an option to cut of pages at begining and end of your pdf.
+Requires: pdftk, sed, bash

+__Usage:__
+    ./unwatermarkpdf.sh file.pdf "text you want to remove" _range (optional)_

+(For range syntax I refer to the  "cat [<page ranges>]" part of the pdftk man page.)